Experience Replay Using Transition Sequences: Related Work

-The algorithm we propose here is model-free, and it is based on the idea of selectively reusing previous experience.
+Much like in Schaul \textit{et al.} \citep{schaul2015prioritized}, TD errors have been frequently used as a basis for prioritization in other RL problems \citep{white2014surprise,Thrun92efficientexploration,schaul2015prioritized}.
+In particular, the model-based approach of prioritized sweeping \citep{moore1993prioritized,ICML-c3-2013-SeijenS} prioritizes backups that are expected to result in a significant change in the value function.
+The algorithm we propose here uses a model-free architecture, and it is based on the idea of selectively reusing previous experience.
 However, we describe the reuse of sequences of transitions based on the TD errors observed when these transitions take place.
-Replaying sequences of experiences also seems to be biologically plausible \cite{olafsdottir2015hippocampal,buhry2011reactivation}.
-In addition, it is known that animals tend to remember experiences that lead to high rewards \cite{singer2009rewarded}.
+Replaying sequences of experiences also seems to be biologically plausible \citep{olafsdottir2015hippocampal,buhry2011reactivation}.
+In addition, it is known that animals tend to remember experiences that lead to high rewards \citep{singer2009rewarded}.
 This is an idea reflected in our work, as only those transition sequences that lead to high rewards are considered for being stored in the replay memory.
 In filtering transition sequences in this manner, we simultaneously address the issue of determining which experiences are to be stored.